People are at the center of everything we do. The Focus on the Customer goal includes the following objectives:

 Description: Percentage of opened customer complaints and inquiries closed by the assigned target timeline.

 How is it measured?
-TRACK is a customer complaint tracking system we use to receive, track and respond to complaints submitted by the public (e.g., citizens, businesses).
+We use a customer complaint tracking system to receive, track and respond to complaints submitted by the public.
 To have a case entered into the system, you may contact us in the following ways:

 Once a complaint is received, staff will review and respond appropriately.
-A case is recorded as closed when communication between the complainant and our staff acknowledges receipt of complaint and provides pertinent information regarding the matter.
+A case is recorded as closed when our staff provides pertinent information to the complainant regarding the matter.

-The percentage of customer complaint cases closed on time is the total number of TRACK cases closed by the assigned target timeline divided by the total number of all TRACK cases closed in a given quarter.
+The percentage of customer complaint cases closed on time is the total number cases closed by the assigned target timeline divided by the total number of all cases closed in a given quarter.
 The assigned target timeline for cases received from a citizen or business is 10 days.

 Why this matters?
 We recognize customer service is integral to our success.
 As a state agency, we understand it is critical to keep the public adequately informed.
 This is why we work to ensure all questions and issues of concern are addressed appropriately and in a timely manner.

 What are the results?
-We closed a lower percentage of customer complaint cases on time in Q2 2021 than in Q1 2021.
+We closed a lower percentage of customer complaint cases on time in Q3 2022 than in Q2 2022.

 Description: Number of complaints ranked by issue type.